Opposition candidate wins in Venezuela's cradle of Chavismo

 Sergio Garrido, candidate for the U.S.-backed opposition, defeated former foreign minister Jorge Arreaza, whose campaign drew ruling party heavy hitters in an all-out effort to keep the bastion of Chavismo under their control.
 The candidates campaigned for roughly five weeks after the country’s highest court disqualified opposition candidate Freddy Superlano and the special contest was scheduled.

+“This town of Barinas accepted the challenge democratically, and today, we managed to be the iconic state of all Venezuela,” Garrido said. “… Today, the people of Barinas demonstrated that in unity and with the strength of all of you, they achieved it, they managed to overcome obstacles, we managed to overcome adversity.”

-Electoral authorities did not immediately release vote counts Sunday, but Arreaza admitted his defeat on social media.
+Electoral authorities did not immediately release vote counts, but Arreaza conceded defeat on social media.

 “The information we received from our (ruling party) structures indicates that, although we increased in voting, we have not achieved the objective,” he tweeted.
 “I heartily thank our heroic militancy.
 We will continue to protect the people of Barinas from all areas.”

-Garrido, a local leader unknown to most of the country, did not immediately comment on the result Sunday night.
+Garrido, a local leader unknown to most of the country, asked his supporters to be patient while electoral authorities make the outcome official.

 Also running was Claudio Fermin, an opposition dissident.
 But for the first time in more than two decades, no member of Chávez’s family was on the ballot in the northwestern state.